- Singing, Anatomy

 Justin Petersen's beautifully presented site has much judicious information, a long reading list, and a very good, wide-ranging blog.
 An exploring mind not afraid to state he's still learning.

-Kenneth Bozeman has various books to his credit, fine approach, concerned with body reaction and the emotional charge in singing, despite the science-based content on acoustics.
+Kenneth Bozeman has various books to his credit, fine approach, concerned with body reaction and the emotional charge in singing, with important science-based content on acoustics.

 Cursa-Ur, Ron Murdocks Site.
 Highly accomplished singer, singing teacher and AT teacher (R.I.P.).
 Excellent articles on voice function, care of the voice etc. One of the few teachers really qualified to carry on the original tradition of the AT as profoundly concerned with breath and voice.
 Get his book Born to Sing.